-- The high number of Tier 1 and Tier 2 lines with above average recovery suggests that the improved frequencies implemented through the NextGen Bus Plan are a key component of stronger ridership recovery. - The above-average pattern existed for Saturday lines that were over the system average 91.6% recovered with a mix of 18-Tier 1 (up from 14 in Q2), 15-Tier 2 (up from 11 in Q2), 8-Tier 3 (unchanged from Q2), and 4-Tier 4 (down from 7 in Q2) lines/line groups. - Sunday lines that were over the system average 97.0% recovered were a mix of 16-Tier 1 (up from 15 in Q2), 14-Tier 2 (up from 10 in Q2), 8-Tier 3 (unchanged from Q2), and 8-Tier 4 (up from 7 in Q2) lines/line groups.
+- The high number of Tier 1 and Tier 2 lines with above average (> 88.1%) recovery weekdays (17 Tier 1, 12 Tier 2 lines/line groups) exceeded the number of less frequent lines/line groups (6 Tier lines; 10 Tier 4 lines) with above average ridership recovery, which suggests that the improved Tier 1 and 2 line frequencies implemented through the NextGen Bus Plan are a key component of stronger ridership recovery. - The above-average pattern existed for Saturday lines that were over the system average 96.2% recovered with a mix of 15-Tier 1, 11-Tier 2, 8-Tier 3, and 5-Tier 4 lines/line groups, so more than twice as many Tier 1 and 2 lines above average recovery compared to the number of less frequent Tier 3 and 4 lines. - Sunday lines that were over the system average 107.4% recovered were a mix of 17-Tier 1, 11-Tier 2, 8-Tier 3, and 8-Tier 4 lines/line groups, so just under twice as many Tier 1 and 2 lines above average recovery compared to the number of less frequent Tier 3 and 4 lines.